Free Printable Red Money Envelopes For Chinese New Year 2022 – Tiger!

 How To Make Red Money Envelopes

-- Print as many red envelope templates as you need onto good quality (120gsm/30lbs) thick paper or thin card and cut out.
+- Print as many red envelope templates as you need onto good quality (120gsm/30lbs) thick paper or thin card and cut them out.

-- Score along the lines, and fold the flaps towards the back, as shown in the image below.
+- Score along the lines and fold the flaps towards the back, as shown in the image below.

 - Fix with a little bit of roller glue or double-sided tape.